Rukidi IV of Tooro: Background

 In pre-colonial times, what is now Uganda was composed of sovereign kingdoms and societies headed by chiefs and kings, whereas most societies in Uganda such as communities in its north and northeastern were loosely set up systems led by clan leaders, others like Bunyoro, Buganda, Ankole and Tooro were organised kingdoms.

 In 1966, the political powers of the traditional leaders were abolished by the nationalist movement led by Milton Obote, who opposed the kings because of their collaboration with British colonial authorities alongside their potential to be divisive forces and thus a threat to the nascent republic.
 The 1970s and 1980s were characterised by political instability and civil unrest, which led to serious repercussions for the cultural institutions.
-Many of the leaders like the Kabaka Mutesa of Buganda and Omukama Patrick Kaboyo of Toro were forced into exile to escape the regime of terror.
+Many of the leaders like the Kabaka Mutesa of Buganda and Omukama Patrick Kaboyo of Tooro were forced into exile to escape the regime of terror of Idi Amin.
 It was not until 1986 that President Yoweri Museveni, by an amendment to the constitution in 1993, reinstated the kingdoms.
 The kingdoms would never enjoy the sovereignty they had in pre-colonial times, but they would be instrumental in mobilising the country towards social and economic recovery.

 Kingdom

 Tooro, with its capital at Mucwa in Fort Portal City, lies in the mid-western part of present-day Uganda.
-The people of Tooro, known as the Batooro or Batoro, comprise at least 3.5 percent of the 47.5 million people of Uganda (2022 estimate).
+The people of Tooro, known as the Batooro, comprise at least 3.5 per cent of the 47.5 million people of Uganda (2022 estimate).
 The Kingdom is ruled by the Babiito dynasty, whose history dates as far back as the 14th century.
 According to oral history, Prince Olimi Kaboyo Kasunsunkwanzi, son of Rukirabasaija King of Bunyoro, annexed the southern part of his father's Kingdom in 1822 and founded what is known as Tooro today.